Axo-The-Lord/rts-reborn/README.md

 * Flamethrower needs to be reworked
 * Needs Secondary and Utility
 * Stitch fire trail to walk
+* Rewrite the special as it is currently horrible
+* Should the flame bolts be aimed at a 45-degree angle instead of straight down when hovering?
+* Should the hitbox of the flame bolt change at all?

 ## STAGES

 **Bazaar Between Time**
 * Needs a tileset
 * Basically not started at all

+## Other

+* Icon needs text
+* Rainfusion Description needs finalizing
+* Remove stupid .DS_Store who uses MacOS anyway amirite